 6.3.
 Insurance fraud

-The Nevada crime of insurance fraud typically involves lying to an insurer in order to obtain benefits the person is not eligible for.
+Insurance fraud typically involves lying to an insurer in order to obtain benefits you are not eligible for.
 It is usually a category D felony carrying:

 - possibly up to $5,000 in fines,